-From Table 1 above, it can be seen that \$67.9 million or 42% of the entire investment portfolio was in fixed income investments in 2018, with actual cash realized earnings of approximately \$2.6 million, or 3.79%.
-The remainder of the County's \$159.9 million portfolio is held in growth income investments, as outlined in Table 2.
-It should be noted that the 2018 the average yield of 3.79% was strong, particularly compared to related benchmarks, as discussed below.
+From Table 1 above, it can be seen that \$103.05 million or 53% of the entire investment portfolio was in fixed income investments in 2020, with actual cash realized earnings of approximately \$3.0 million, or 2.8%.
+The remainder of the County's \$195.05 million portfolio is held in growth income investments, as outlined in Table 2.
+It should be noted that the 2020 the average yield of 2.8% was strong, particularly compared to related benchmarks, as discussed below.

 Chart 1 below compares the County's actual annual return on the fixed income portfolio to a set of industry benchmarks.
-These benchmark indices are recommendations from our external investment manager to compare the performance of County's current investment returns to the following: the

-Government Bond 10 year-over-year average; the Financial Times Stock Exchange (FTSE) TMX Canada Short-Term Bond Index (this index is a broad measure of Canadian one to five year term bonds); and the One Fund High Interest Savings Account (HISA) offered to municipalities as provided under Provincial legislation.
+These benchmark indices are recommendations from our external investment manager to compare the performance of County's current investment returns to the following: the Government Bond 10 year-over-year average; the Financial Times Stock Exchange (FTSE) TMX Canada Short-Term Bond Index (this index is a broad measure of Canadian one to five year term bonds); and the One Fund High Interest Savings Account (HISA) offered to municipalities as provided under Provincial legislation.
+As can be seen in the chart below, the FTSE TMX Canada Short-Term Bond Index performed well in 2020, as the result of short term Government bonds yields hitting record lows in the first half of 2020.
+As the yields on these instruments plummeted the prices of the underlying bonds rose.
+It should also be noted that historically the ONE Fund HISA offering has been a strong short term performer.
+However, effective January 1, 2021 the interest rate earnings on this investment dropped drastically to 0.165%.
+The ONE Fund is currently investigating its options in order to ensure they are providing their customers the best rate they can.
+The investment committee, along with the County's investment manager, is also reviewing the options available to the County in order to ensure the maximization of the County's short term investments.

-This continues to show that Haldimand's realized investment income is positive in 2018.
-It should be noted that in 2016 the County realized substantial income from liquidating a strip bond that it held for quite some time, thus resulting in a larger than average yield for 2016.
+The chart below displays that Haldimand's realized investment income continues to out perform most comparable indices in 2020.
+It should be noted that in 2016 the County realized substantial income from liquidating a strip bond that it held for quite some time), thus resulting in a larger than average yield.